jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/00-Potentiometer.md

 )
 ```

 To read out pot, we need to import one more library.
-This one is built-in, so no need to add any files to your board.
+This one is built in, so no need to add any files to your board.

 ```python
 import analogio